Haivision/srt/logging/README.md

 You can obtain the IDs from the names given by a string with names separated by comma.
 All IDs are then collected in a set returned by `hvu::logging::parse_fa`.
-This requires the configuraiton object because all the names are collected there.
+This requires the configuration object because all the names are collected there.
 These IDs can be then used to turn on or off the particular functional areas.